OfflineHQ/marketplace/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/11297176/196226285-40932c18-00e4-4bf4-b8cf-b2af9cda6d0e.png" width="40%"></p>

-Playwright is the test runner used for e2e and component tests.
-The tests for the web app are located in `apps/web/playwright`.
+Playwright is the test runner used for e2e tests.
+The tests for the web app are located in `apps/web/e2e` and `apps/back-office/e2e`.

 Before running the tests, be sure that all the service containers are running with: